k----n/lab_1_412_2022/README.md

 * Gain experience obtaining odometry of Turtlebot3
 * Gain experience using publishers and subscribers in Python

-This lab will use the ROS noetic environment and requires gazebo
+This lab will use the ROS noetic environment and requires gazebo and turtlebot3 (see below for installation instructions)

 ### Installing lab package
 ```